CraigCottingham/abbrev/README.md

 # Abbrev

-Generate all unique prefixes for a list of words.
+Calculates the set of unambiguous abbreviations for a given set of strings.

 ## Installation